HEIG-AndreCosta/cnm/lab04_session01_cuda_intro/README.md

 `threadsPerBlock` * `blocksPerGrid` = 256 * 196 = 50176.

-Seul 50'000 threads sont utilisés en raison de la taille du vecteur.
+En realité seulement 50'000 threads font un calcul en raison de la taille du vecteur.

 **What function is used to allocate memory in the device? and to free memory in the device?**